Taken in my office at the University of Canberra, winter 2014

 In 2014 I co-founded the international research, teaching and advocacy collaboration, called Health-Earth.
 I have worked at 4 Australian universities, including as Professor of Public Health at the University of Canberra, Australia (2012-2016).
-I am currently a campus visitor at the Australian National University, an Adjunct Professor at the University of Canberra, and a Principal Research Fellow at the College of Arts, Humanities & Social Sciences, Flinders University, Australia.
+I am currently an Honorary Professor at the Australian National University, an Adjunct Professor at the University of Canberra, and a Principal Research Fellow at the College of Arts, Humanities & Social Sciences, Flinders University, Australia.

 In 2014 I became the first Australian IPCC contributor to be arrested for climate disobedience, protesting coal exports.
 As far as I know (in 2018) I remain the only health contributor to the IPCC to have been arrested for civil disobedience related to climate disruption.